 The Boulders Beach penguin colony started in 1982 by one crowd-pleasing couple that settled on the soft sand between large granite boulders for protection from the wind and the waves.
 Today, the population is estimated at between 2,000 and 3,000 birds.
 Sadly, the African Penguin is now classified as an endangered species.

 Another of the non-Arctic environments where you can see penguins in their natural habitat is the remote and beautiful Falkland Islands.
 Of the almost twenty different species of penguin, five can be found here, including the Magellan (King) and Macaroni, the classic tuxedo-wearing Gentoo, and Rockhopper varieties famous for their spiky headdress.

 The islands are easier than ever to get to and a rewarding destination for anyone into history and the region’s rich assortment of bird and marine life, plenty of penguins among them.
-Princess Cruises offers a selection of cruises stopping in the capital, Port Stanley, with bookable excursions to visit different species in their natural environment – like this one!
+Princess Cruises offers a selection of cruises stopping in the capital, Port Stanley, with bookable excursions to visit different species in their natural environment.